GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Alerts.md

     <Example title="Example title: Warning alert - Live">
         <Alert mode="live" level="warning" headingId="heading1">
             <H2 id="heading1">Warning: The option you’ve selected is for people aged 65 or over only</H2>
-            <P>You’ll need to provide evidence of your date of birth when you submit your application.</P>
+            <P marginBottom0>You’ll need to provide evidence of your date of birth when you submit your application.</P>
         </Alert>
     </Example>
 </ExampleContainer>